accelazh/accelazh.github.io/images/20211104_vision/20241227 article/_posts/Notes_remaining_unused.md

     E.g. Can public cloud's customer support be more competitive and responsive than top heavy working companies?
     E.g. What cyberstorage feature can public cloud storage offer?
     E.g. How to deal with the decreasing of HDD IOPS density?
-    E.g. Optimal switch networking.
+    E.g. Optical switch networking.
 Networking is so important and fundamental to cloud storage architecture, that should we place more power in the industry, e.g. acquisition networking vendor?

 ## Drilling down analysis